 I’ve used RoboHelp since 1996 (hard to believe that’s 21 years ago, isn’t it?) and I’ve also developed several online courses for Adobe’s online help creation software for previous versions.
-Now my new course for the latest version, RoboHelp 2015, is available on Udemy and joins my RoboHelp 2011 course there.
+Now my new course for the latest version, RoboHelp 2017, is available on Udemy.

 This course has 116 lectures and takes about 5 hours if you go through it from beginning to end.
 The course curriculum is broken into 13 “chapters” that include the following topics: